Evidlo/prelim/main.typ

   - Contributions of This Thesis
       - Spherical raytracer that can be adapted to other missions studying planetary atmospheres
+      - Statistical noise model for UV instruments used by Carruthers
       - Reconstruction algorithms built for the Carruthers mission
   - Thesis Organization
   ])